eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

     print("on_settings_update", settings)
 ```

-The last piece of code is the actual Chat interface (`ChatOpenAI`).
+The last piece of code is the actual Chat interface (`ChatOpenAI` class).
 We are using a local model without an APIKEY, and we use a langchain `RetrievalQA.from_chain_type` chain for the question and answers.

+The chain does the heavy lifting of retrieving the embeddings using a similarity search ([cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)) and feeding that with the question to the LLM.

 The code is async, and the final handler prints out our response from the model along with document references.